VWenin/FrequencyIntonator/README.md

 fi.intonate_frequencies(in_path,out_path,fi._E_FREQ,broadness=4)
 ```

-This script uses scipy's `wavfile` and is thus restricted to the supported formats, particularly not allowing 24 bit wav files.
+This script uses scipy's `wavfile` and is thus restricted to its supported formats, particularly not allowing 24 bit wav files.
 This script will always return a 32 bit floating point wav.